 - Transfer to a more appropriate forum: This is tested frequently when venue is tested.
 The federal court has authority to transfer a case to another federal district for the convenience of the parties and witnesses and in the interest of justice.
-The new forum must have subject matter jurisdiction and personal jurisdiction.
+The new forum must have subject-matter jurisdiction over the case and personal jurisdiction over the defendant.
 The court will apply the law of the transferor forum.
-(Since the case was properly brought in the transferor forum, it makes sense that the court will apply the law of the transferor forum.)
+Because the case was properly brought in the transferor forum, it makes sense that the court will apply the law of the transferor forum.

-There are a variety of issues that tend to be tested with Conflicts of Law and Family Law—and many of those issues overlap with the subject of Family Law.
+There are a variety of issues that tend to be tested with Conflict of Laws and Family Law.
 Here are some:

-- Recognition of marriage: A marriage which is valid under the law of the state in which it was contracted will be valid elsewhere unless it violates a strong public policy of the state that has the most significant relationship to the spouses and the marriage.
-Common law marriage is virtually always tested when this principle is tested.
-So, know that if the marriage is recognized by the state where the couple entered into the marriage, it will be recognized by all other states.
+- Recognition of marriage: A marriage that is valid under the law of the state in which it was contracted will be valid elsewhere unless it violates a strong public policy of the state that has the most significant relationship to the spouses and the marriage.
+Common law marriage is virtually always the issue when this principle is tested.
+If the marriage is recognized by the state where the couple entered into the marriage, it will be recognized by all other states.

-- Full faith and credit: A state must recognize final judgments of other states so long as the judgment is on the merits and the other state had jurisdiction.
+- Full Faith and Credit Clause: A state must recognize a final judgment of other states so long as the judgment is on the merits and the other state had jurisdiction.
 An example of this is that a divorce decree must be granted full faith and credit.

-Conflict of Laws is not frequently tested with Decedents’ Estates.
+Conflict of Laws has been tested only three times with Decedents’ Estates.
 Here are two recent issues that have appeared (both appeared on the 2012 exam):